Leighton Glynn: Playing career

-Glynn first came on the intercounty scene in the mid-2000s.
-He won a Tommy Murphy Cup with Wicklow footballers under new manager Mick O'Dwyer.
+Glynn first came on the inter-county scene in the mid-2000s.
+He won a Tommy Murphy Cup with Wicklow footballers under the then new manager Mick O'Dwyer.
 He played an instrumental role in the final, scoring 1-4 against Antrim.
-Leighton was also named as GPA Tommy Murphy Cup player of the year 2007 In 2008, Wicklow defeated Kildare in the Leinster Senior Football Championship and reached the Lenister quarter-final, where they lost narrowly to Laois.
-Leighton again, was a major influence in these games and picked up the Vodafone Player of the Month award as a result.
-In the Tommy Murphy Cup, Wicklow reached the final again, but were defeated by Antrim.
+Glynn was also named as GPA Tommy Murphy Cup player of the year 2007.
+In 2008, Wicklow defeated Kildare in the Leinster Senior Football Championship (SFC) and reached the Lenister SFC quarter-final, where they lost narrowly to Laois.
+Glynn, again, was a major influence in those games and received the Vodafone Player of the Month award as a result.
+In the Tommy Murphy Cup, Wicklow reached the final again, but Antrim won that game.
 Glynn was selected in the Ireland squad for the 2008 International Rules Series.
 As a result of this, Glynn also picked up Wicklow Senior Footballer of the Year for 2008.

 Leighton was named as Wicklow's senior football captain for 2009 and 2010.
 2009 can be considered as one of Wicklow's most successful years.
 For the first time in their history, Wicklow played 6 Championship matches.
 In these 6 matches they defeated Longford in Leinster and they bet Fermanagh, Cavan and Down in the Qualifiers.
 Against Down, Leighton gave an inspirational performance and scored 1-3 from play.
 He was also given man of the match against Fermanagh where he gave a workman like performance to see Wicklow through to play Cavan.
 Leighton's run with Wicklow ended against a strong Kildare team who advanced to the 1/4 finals to play Tyrone.

-In September 2009 Leighton was nominated for a GAA All Star Award, along with Arklow Geraldines Ballymoney's star corner back Ciarán Hyland.
+In September 2009, Glynn was nominated for a GAA All Star Award, along with Arklow Geraldines Ballymoney's corner-back Ciarán Hyland.

-In 2012 he was captain of the Wicklow side that won the Div 4 National Football Lagaue title in Croke Park.
+In 2012, Glynn was captain of the Wicklow side that won the Div 4 National Football Lagaue title at Croke Park.

 He was a selector under John Evans.